Don Hewitt

-Donald Shepard Hewitt (December 14, 1922 – August 19, 2009) was an American television news producer and executive, best known for creating the CBS television news magazine 60 Minutes in 1968, which at the time of his death was the longest-running prime-time broadcast on American television.
-Under Hewitt's leadership, 60 Minutes was the only news program ever rated as the nation's top-ranked television program, an achievement it accomplished five times.
+Donald Shepard Hewitt (December 14, 1922 – August 19, 2009) was an American television news producer and executive, best known for creating the CBS television news magazine 60 Minutes in 1968, which, at the time of his death was the longest-running prime-time broadcast on American television.
+Under Hewitt's leadership, 60 Minutes was the only news program ever rated as the nation's top-ranked television program, which it accomplished five times.
 Hewitt produced the first televised presidential debate in 1960.

 Early life

-Hewitt was born in New York City, New York, the son of Frieda (née Pike) and Ely S. Hewitt (changed from Hurwitz or Horowitz).
+Hewitt was born in New York City, the son of Frieda (née Pike) and Ely S. Hewitt (changed from Hurwitz or Horowitz).
 His father was a Jewish immigrant from Russia, and his mother's family was of German Jewish descent.
 Hewitt's family moved to Boston, Massachusetts, shortly after his birth, where his father worked as a classified advertising manager for the Boston Herald American.
 His family later lived in Milwaukee, Wisconsin.
 He graduated from New Rochelle High School, in New Rochelle, New York.